 The New Zealand Aid Programme maintains a focus on energy efficiency and the transition away from fossil fuel dependency to clean, efficient, affordable and reliable energy generation.
 Introducing clean and affordable energy technologies is a high priority for the Pacific region.
-On average, less than 10 per cent of the region's gross domestic product is expended on imported fossil fuel, and less than 70 per cent of electricity generation depends on the combustion of diesel, although actual figures vary widely between countries.
+On average, 10 per cent of the region's gross domestic product is expended on imported fossil fuel, and 80 per cent of electricity generation depends on the combustion of diesel.

 Following the New Zealand Government and the European Union Pacific Energy Conference in 2016, New Zealand has committed a further \$100 million over 2017-21 to renewable energy investments in the Pacific, in addition to the \$200 million investment in renewable energy across eight countries since 2013 (Cook Islands, Kiribati, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu).
-Projects to implement renewable energy resources, particularly solar energy for remote island communities, have been completed in all eight countries of interest, as well as in Niue, Tokelau and the North Pacific states of Nauru, Palau, Republic of Marshall Islands and the Federated States of Micronesia.
+Projects to implement renewable energy resources, particularly solar energy for remote island communities, have been completed in Cook Islands, Samoa, Solomon Islands and Tuvalu.
+In Samoa, three solar photovoltaic systems have been installed, including what was the largest solar array in the southern Pacific (2.2MWp), at the Faleata Racecourse in Apia.
+This will meet approximately 4.5 per cent of Samoa's total electricity needs, reducing demand for imported diesel by more than a million litres per year, with annual savings of about WST\$3.4 million (NZ\$1.7 million).

 New Zealand is also a member of the International Renewable Energy Agency (IRENA), an intergovernmental organisation that aims to promote the widespread use of all forms of renewable energy.
-New Zealand is involved with several of IRENA's work programmes in the Pacific and further afield and uses its strong credentials in the IRENA Assemblies to support Pacific and Small Island Developing States issues.
+New Zealand is involved with several of IRENA's work programmes in the Pacific and further afield and uses its strong credentials in the IRENA assemblies to support Pacific and Small Island Developing States issues.
 New Zealand is also a member of other multilateral institutions that play a role in the energy sector, for example, the International Energy Agency and APEC.